Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Lab Overview
 Duration: 2

-Below is an overview diagram of what we will be building in these labs throughout this quickstart.
-Each section builds upon what was built in the prior section.
+Below is an overview diagram of what we will be building in this Quickstart.
+Each step builds upon what was built in the prior step.
 ![img](assets/overview_diagram.png)

 ### Raw Layer